Psychometrics

 1 Causality and confounding

-Some of the attempt to measure people’s minds end up tautological rather than explanatory.
-Because of my own intellectual history I think of this as what Bateson (2002) calls a dormitive principle problem.
+Some attempts to measure people’s minds end up tautological rather than explanatory.
+Because of my own intellectual history, I think of this as what Bateson (2002) calls a dormitive principle problem.

 A common form of empty explanation is the appeal to what I have called “dormitive principles,” borrowing the word dormitive from Molière.
 There is a coda in dog Latin to Molière’s Le Malade Imaginaire, and in this coda, we see on the stage a medieval oral doctoral examination.
 The examiners ask the candidate why opium puts people to sleep.
 The candidate triumphantly answers, “Because, learned doctors, it contains a dormitive principle.”
 1